-Scope of Practice
+Scope of Services

-Connecting to Off Campus Care
+Connecting to Off Campus Treatment

-Although we assist the majority of students that look to us for treatment, there are some limitations in what we can provide (things that are outside of our scope of practice).
+Although we assist the majority of students that look to us for assistance, there are some limitations in what we can provide (things that are outside of our scope of practice).
 This is when we help connect students to other sources of care, often by helping you identify providers that you would be interested in seeing, and offering assistance in how to make those connections.
 In general, student concerns are outside of our scope of practice when:

-- Our goal-focused counseling approach is likely to be, or has shown to be inadequate, ineffective, or harmful,
+- Our goal-focused approach is likely to be, or has shown to be inadequate, ineffective, or harmful,

 - The student can be helped more by another office, service, or specialist on or off campus.